Christian2147/Laser-Fighter/README.md

 ## Specifications

 Laser Fighter is currently a windows only application.
 Linux support is planned in the future but not here yet :(.
-For more specific requirements, visit the [specifications page](./Docs/SPECIFICATIONS.md).
+For more specific requirements and design specifications, visit the [specifications page](./Docs/SPECIFICATIONS.md).

 ## What Laser Fighter Offers: